Trump praises North Korea's Kim but says sanctions must stay for now

 Trump’s remarks on North Korea were dramatically different from those in his speech last year at the U.N. assembly, when he threatened to “totally destroy” North Korea and mocked the North Korean leader as “Rocket Man” on a “suicide mission.”

-Since then Trump held an unprecedented summit with Kim in Singapore on June 12 which yielded a broad pledge by Kim to “work toward” denuclearization of the Korean peninsula and reduced the risk of war.
+Trump held an unprecedented summit with Kim in Singapore in June which yielded a broad pledge by Kim to “work toward” denuclearization of the Korean peninsula.

 However, Kim’s commitments and actions so far have fallen far short of Washington’s demands for a complete inventory of North Korea’s weapons programs and irreversible steps to give up a nuclear arsenal that threatens the United States.